nicolasaujoux/dotfiles/README.md

     git submodule update --init
     vim +BundleInstall +qall

-To update the plugins, type in vim : ':BundleInstall!'
+To update the plugins, type in vim :

+    :BundleInstall!